tinacms/llama-link-website/tutorial/step-2-adding-tina.md

 npm run dev
 ```

-You'll notice some additional output from Tina in your terminal,
+You'll notice some additional output from Tina in your terminal:

 ```sh
 Starting Tina Dev Server